 - Understand behaviour and why it occurs

-- Support children and young adults to be successful in their learning
+- Support children to be successful in their learning

 - Teach functional language and communication